Circuit-Digest/Automatic-Waste-Segregation-System-Using-Arduino-UNO-Q/README.md

 - **[Edge Impulse](https://www.edgeimpulse.com/):** For data collection, model training, and generating the object detection dataset.
 - **[Arduino App Lab](https://applab.arduino.cc/):** To develop the Python application and deploy the model.
-- **Arduino IDE:** To program the hardware control logic onto the MCU side.

 ## 🔌 Circuit Diagram